-- A. But for the process of global warming continues at its present rate, the polar bears will ultimately disappear. - B. Should the process of global warming continue at its present rate, the polar bears will ultimately disappear. - C. Were not the process of global warming to continue at its present rate, the polar bears wouldn't ultimately disappear. - D. As long as the process of global warming didn't continue at its present rate, the polar bears wouldn't ultimately disappear.
+- A. But for the process of global warming continues at its present rate, the polar bears will ultimately disappear. - B. Should the process of global warming continue at its present rate, the polar bears will ultimately disappear. - C. Were not the process of global warming to continue at its present rate, the polar bears wouldn't ultimately disappear.

+D. As long as the process of global warming didn't continue at its present rate, the polar bears wouldn't ultimately disappear.

-Read the passage and mark the correct word or phrase that best fits the numbered blanks.
+Read the following passage and mark the letter A, B, C, or D to indicate the correct word or phrase that best fits each of the numbered blanks from 34 to 38.